 OpenTelemetry is a great way to combine different types of telemetry from across your application and to do so in a way that protects your organization from future vendor changes.
 But maybe you think your team can do better?
 Why not set your team out to build a new abstraction for extracting telemetry that is customized to your application and the needs of your organization?
 After all, your platform team will need to invest in some abstraction, why not invest in one that precisely fits your needs?

 Your platform team will absolutely need to invest their time in building a paved road for teams to follow.
 But instead of investing in how telemetry is gathered from the application, have them instead focus on how observability is integrated into other tools.
-For example, have them consider how your source code repository or continuous integration and continuous delivery (CI/CD) could leverage telemetry to support or automate decision making and other processes.
+For example, have them consider how your source code repositorysource code repository or continuous integration and continuous delivery (CI/CD)continuous integration and continuous delivery (CI/CD) could leverage telemetry to support or automate decision making and other processes.

 Understanding the performance of the application as a whole is absolutely necessary – that’s how your users see it.
 And understanding performance effectively means combining different types of telemetry (metrics, logs, and traces) to derive insights as quickly as possible.
 At the same time, as your organization continues to adopt DevOps practices that give more autonomy to individual teams, setting standards will become more and more important to avoiding miscommunication and redundant work.

 OpenTelemetry: One for all and all for one

 OpenTelemetry provides a cost-effective and scalable way for your platform and infrastructure teams to support the rest of the organization while still enforcing those standards.
 By using an expert-built abstraction layer that’s compatible with other open source components, your platform team will be able instead to focus on customizations with a higher return-on-investment for your organization, your application, and – ultimately – your users.